PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ASD people are less able to distinguish truth from lies, which increases risks of being manipulated<ref>https://www.sciencedaily.com/releases/2018/05/180522114817.htm</ref>.

+## Personality Cults

+A cult of personality is a deliberately created system of art, symbolism and ritual centered on the institutionalized quasi-religious glorification of a specific individual.
+Since the 20th century, cult of personality has been most often used to refer to charismatic leader cults, a type of personality cult which is based on a political leader and designed to enforce their power, magnify their ideology, and legitimize the rule of the government associated with them.
+In the 20th century the rise of mass media led to the establishment and flourishing of many personality cults.
+Autocratic and repressive regimes sought to use these cults of personality to legitimize their power.
+Some cults were centered on figures who had already attained power or prestige, others lent credence to new political ideologies<ref>https://www.britannica.com/topic/cult-of-personality</ref>.

+While these were aimed at providing legitimacy to governments, the ultimate effect was to associate the entire cult of personality with the atrocities committed by these regimes.
+Increasingly, accusing a leader of being the subject of a cult of personality is a way to question that leader’s authority.
+Still, these persist in the 21st century<ref>https://www.britannica.com/topic/cult-of-personality</ref>.

+Only two characteristics of a cult of personality have been identified by all scholars.
+First, it is defined by a quasi-ubiquitous praise, manifested through eulogistic articles in mass media and adulatory public parades.
+Second, the adulation of the leader is not entirely sincere, but largely coerced through employing the state apparatus in the organization of the named parades<ref>https://repositories.lib.utexas.edu/server/api/core/bitstreams/3f2fb7a8-c5f6-47f1-8560-d51dad76e57e/content</ref>.

 ## References

 <references />